RHInception/talook/README.md

 ### In Apache
 mod_wsgi can be used with Apache to mount talook.
+While the standalone server will work just fine for some environments it's important to remember it's single threaded and won't perform well under some conditions.
 There are example files in contrib/apache/ which can help set an instance up.
 Note that the wsgi process owner will need to be able to write and/or read from the locations listed in the config.json just like in the standalone server!